lujor20/CITS3200_Project/README.md

 ![Delete container](ReadMe_photos/delete_container.png)

-This is irreversible and can only be installed again by following the iinstructions.
+This is irreversible and can only be installed again by following the instructions.

 ## Tool 1 Findings